Pinterest is one of the most powerful social media channels you can deploy in marketing your business and drive traffic

 1. Choose the Right Category for Your Content.

 When starting off using Pinterest marketing as a beginner, it is advisable to choose the right category for the kind of content you are creating.
-It would help out in driving in traffic, clicks.
+It would help out in driving in traffic and clicks.

 Hack: Always check out the homepage and feeds to see what’s trending and what people are searching for more frequently on Pinterest.
 Also, ensure you put up relevant content and a description of what you are making or marketing.

 2. Focus on Your Pinterest SEO

 Using Pinterest marketing as a beginner, it is advisable to see Pinterest as more than just a visually-focused social media platform.

 It is an incredibly powerful search and discovery engine, thus making Pinterest SEO a must.
 Well organize SEO profiles, Boards, and pins are vital for getting your content discovered repinned and even shared.

 Hack: Be sure to use searchable, relevant keywords in your pin text, board names and board descriptions.
 Find the word that resonates with your target audience and use those keywords in your content creation,